defold/doc/docs/en/tutorials/platformer.md

     ```

 5. Check if dv exceeds the intended speed difference, clamp it in that case
-6. Save the current velocity for later use (+self.velocity+, which right now is the velocity used the previous frame):
+6. Save the current velocity for later use (`self.velocity`, which right now is the velocity used the previous frame):

     ```lua
     local v0 = self.velocity